-Targeted PFASs listed in the lookup tables are not volatile and are not anticipated to pose a significant vapor intrusion risk to existing or future buildings (refer to Table 2).
-Ingestion of PFASs via drinking water, soil, or other media is instead considered to be the primary exposure route of concern (USEPA 2016a,b).
+Targeted PFASs listed in the lookup tables are not volatile and are not anticipated to pose a significant vapor intrusion risk to existing or future buildings (refer to Table 2a).
+Ingestion of PFASs via drinking water, soil, or other media is instead considered to be the primary exposure route of concern.
+Potential vapor intrusion concerns have been raised for volatile fluorotelomer alcohols, in particular where these compounds are manufactured or in association with vapors released from landfills (e.g., Roth 2019).
+No manufacturing facilities are located in Hawai'i.
+Potential offsite vapor intrusion risks associated with municipal landfills is not anticipated due to the typical separation distance of these facilities from offsite residential or commercial areas.
+Toxicity factors are also not currently available for these compounds.

+6.1.6.
 Other Potential Concerns

-Uptake of PFASs into produce might need to be considered on a case-specific basis.
+Uptake of PFASs into food crops and livestock feed might need to be considered on a case-specific basis.
 Risk posed to terrestrial ecological receptors due to exposure to PFAS-contaminated soil, sediment or surface water must likewise be assessed on a case-specific basis.
 Washington State's PFAS guidance includes a summary of currently available information on plant uptake and other factors pertinent to ecological risk.
-Plant uptake factors from different studies can vary by over an order of magnitude, reflecting variability soil chemistry (e.g., organic carbon and clay content, pH, soil microbiome, etc.) as well as the specific species of plants used in the studies.
+Plant uptake factors from different studies can vary by over an order of magnitude, reflecting variability in soil chemistry (e.g., organic carbon and clay content, pH, soil microbiome, etc.) as well as the specific species of plants used in the studies.

 This complicates development of default action levels for the uptake of PFASs into food crops and livestock feed and the need for site-specific studies.
 Detailed guidance on this topic has not been compiled by the HEER Office.
 Consult with the project manager for preparation of study designs and the collection of sample data representative of the investigation objective in question.
-Evaluation of uptake of PFASs from soil and sediment into terrestrial and aquatic flora and fauna should be based on the collection of Multi Increment-type data for all media (refer to Sections 3, 4 and 5 of the HEER Office Technical Guidance Manual; HIDOH 2016).
-Use of discrete sampling methods is not acceptable due to low reliability of the data.
+Evaluation of uptake of PFASs from soil and sediment into terrestrial and aquatic flora and fauna should be based on the collection of Multi Increment-type data for all media (refer to Sections 3, 4 and 5 of the HEER Office Technical Guidance Manual; HIDOH 2021).
+Use of discrete sampling methods and sample data is not acceptable due to the inability to assess error in the representativeness of the data (refer to Section 3 of the HEER TGM).